Petrol and diesel prices unchanged, check rates in your city today

 Petrol and diesel prices differ from state to state as taxes get levied on them by both central as well as state governments along with the freight charges.

-Generally, auto fuel prices are revised on a daily basis in line with benchmark international crude prices and foreign exchange rates.
+Auto fuel prices are generally revised on a daily basis in line with benchmark international crude prices and foreign exchange rates.

-In the international market, oil prices rebounded on Tuesday after falling in the previous session, but gains are likely to be capped amid growing concern about fuel demand in India, the world’s third-biggest crude importer now slammed by spiralling new coronavirus cases, Reuters reported earlier in the day.
+In the global market, oil prices dropped on Wednesday, paring overnight gains, with soaring COVID-19 cases in India and a bigger-than-expected build in US crude stocks offsetting confidence shown by OPEC and its allies in a solid recovery in global fuel demand, news agency Reuters said in a report.

 |City